oVirt/ovirt-site/source/feature/clonevmfromsnapshot.html.md

 3. In order to prevent concurrent flows from modifying the original images that relate to the snapshot chain will the clone is taking place, these images should be locked
 4. If a disk that an image of it appeared in the snapshot chain is deleted, upon clone vm from snapshot, the images of the disk will not be copied (the cloned VM will not have a copy of the disk) and a proper event should be logged.
 5. In order for the clone operation to succeed, the user must have a suitable quota per each destination storage domain involved in
+6. All image copies will be performed concurrently (due to the nature of the asynchronous handling of CopyImage verb at VDSM)
+7. In case of failure, the images that were successfully copied until the point of failure should be deleted.
+Other copy tasks should be aborted

 the images cloning